 Why Was Category Management Created?

 To better understand why category management was created, let’s take a look at the industry problems it solves.
 Before category management, when buyers and sellers collaborated to produce a product, the result was chaotic – leading to delays, waste and sub-optimal output.
 Think of our sporting goods example earlier; you don’t want to leave the ball in the supplier’s court to set prices and diminish your margin on an individual basis.
+Category management fits into the scope of the overall merchandising management process; learn more about the process in our merchandising software blog.

 From an internal standpoint, you want to have a method for creating order and defining responsibilities for your team.
 You’ll find this much more difficult without a category model.
 With these challenges in mind, Brian Harris created category management to address the following seven key areas: